 I’m an advocate for car seat safety.
 Children should be in their correctly installed car seats, buckled properly by an adult every time, and rear facing until they outgrow the limits of their seats.
 These safety measures certainly extend to air travel.
 So far, my children have ridden in their car seats on each flight we’ve taken, even though they are past the toddler age.
 I strongly encourage all parents to follow proper use guidelines to the best of their ability.

-One does wonder which is the best travel car seats?
+One does wonder which are the best travel car seats?
 Which is the best car seat for airplane travel?
 Is it hard flying with a car seat?
 Can I use a car seat on the plane?
 Can I use a travel booster seat on the airplane?

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!
 Your support means a lot.
 Thank you!